 Initial Data Sets

-In our disposal we have 22 Chromosomes of (number of peoples ) persons, for each chromosome we have a .bed, .fam, and .bim file .
+In our disposal we have all 22 Chromosomes of (number of peoples ) persons, for each chromosome we have a .bed, .fam, and .bim file .

 BIM:

 Bim file has 6 columns .
-From left to right each column has the number of chromosome the file refers to, the SNP code , the SNP position , the base-pair, the minor allele, and the major Allele
+From left to right each column has the number of chromosome the file refers to, the SNP code , the SNP position , the base-pair, the minor allele, and the major allele.

 FAM:

-FAM has also 6 columns and each column contains from left to right: Family ID, patient ID (in our data sets we have not any family relations so the code in the 2 first columns is the same), Id of the father, Id of the mother, genre of the patient, and phenotype information
+FAM has also 6 columns and each column contains from left to right: Family ID, patient ID (in our data sets we have not any family relations so the code in the 2 first columns is the same), Id of the father, Id of the mother, gender of the patient, and phenotype information.

 BED: